muness/scorched_leopard/README.markdown

 * You can fork at will as long as you give me credit for the original work.

 # TODO
- - Split out Mysql, postgres setup
  - make mount/unmount specify volume name
- - extract common code in installers @maybe
+ - extract common code in installers
  - pull out (all?) functions from setup.sh to app_installers.sh so they can be sourced separately
- - check that postgres really starts up